qudini/gom/README.md

 # GOM

-GOM stands for GraphQL-Object Mapping (just like ORM stands for Object-Relational Mapping).
-Largely inspired by [graphql-java-tools](https://github.com/graphql-java-kickstart/graphql-java-tools), its purpose is to still allow batching resolvers, but by implementing the recommended approach of [using `DataLoader`s](https://www.graphql-java.com/documentation/master/batching/).
-Put simply, GOM will prepare `DataFetcher`s and `DataLoader`s for you, so that you just need to _decorate_ your `RuntimeWiring` and `DataLoaderRegistry` instances.
+GOM (GraphQL-Object Mapping) batches your resolvers in order to reduce your data queries, while still allowing them to be customised depending on the arguments and selection.

-## Why?
+## Overview

-[graphql-java-tools](https://github.com/graphql-java-kickstart/graphql-java-tools) used to cover everything that GOM does, but unfortunately (yet legitimately as not spec conform), [BatchedExecutionStrategy got deprecated](https://github.com/graphql-java/graphql-java/issues/963).
-The recommended way is now to [use `DataLoader`s](https://www.graphql-java.com/documentation/master/batching/), but [it's not yet (officially?) supported by graphql-java-tools](https://github.com/graphql-java-kickstart/graphql-java-tools/issues/58).
-Also, [`DataLoader`s make it way harder to customise the queries to your data source](https://github.com/graphql-java/java-dataloader/issues/26), because they are "DataFetchingEnvironment-agnostic" by design.

-So basically, **GOM tries to provide a Java-friendly match between data query optimisation and `DataLoader`s**.

-### How?

-You know how `BatchLoader`s are supposed to take only _keys_ to allow fetching the corresponding values from your data source?
-For example:
+Originally, [`BatchLoader`s are "DataFetchingEnvironment-agnostic" by design](https://github.com/graphql-java/java-dataloader/issues/26), meaning they take only _keys_ to allow fetching the corresponding values from your data source, for example:

 ```java
 BatchLoader<Integer, Article> articleBatchLoader = new BatchLoader<Integer, Article>() {